diodesign/6502js/README.md

 * Fully implement the 6502 CPU
 * Implement a means of user input, such as a keyboard
 * Implement a frame buffer for more interesting graphical output
+* Allow the loading of user programs in ROM and RAM space

 ## Copyright, contact, and usage